 Adjusters do not always work in your best interest.
 They may act like your friend, but they are only doing so in an attempt to have you reveal information that could damage your claim.
-Some adjusters may go as far as unjustly denying your claim, which is against the law.
+Some adjusters may go as far as unjustly denying your damage claim, which is against the law.

 Wind Damage Insurance Attorney in Texas

 Contact legal counsel immediately if you believe your insurance company has acted in bad faith.
 Doing so is a violation of your rights as a policyholder and may warrant litigation.
 The attorneys at LeMaster & Ahmed, PLLC are proven insurance litigators who will fight tooth and nail on your behalf.
 They will use their experience to your advantage and ensure you receive the best possible settlement under the terms of your policy.

 Call (888) 306-2119 to schedule a time to speak with Ms. Ahmed and Ms. LeMaster.
-We are based in The Woodlands and Plano, but regularly assist clients across the state of Texas such as San Antonio, Austin, Plano, Fort Worth, The Woodlands Houston, Dallas and Galveston.
+We are based in The Woodlands and Plano, but regularly assist clients across the state of Texas including Montgomery County, Harris County, Collin County, Galveston County and Dallas County.